George Nardone

 In recent years, comparative research on the efficacy and efficiency of psychotherapies shows even more how the Brief Strategic Psychotherapy model stands out over all other forms of clinical intervention, even in direct comparison with Cognitive-behavioral Therapy (CBT, considered the international gold standard).
 Such a comparison, performed using evidence-based criteria (Evidence-based medicine) and randomized controlled trials (Randomized Controlled Trials, RCTs), as well as through longitudinal studies with external observers, demonstrates its greater effectiveness and efficiency

-Today, over 30 research-intervention projects have been carried out for the development of specific treatments for the most important forms of psychopathology and over 40 are published texts signed by Giorgio Nardone and his collaborators who report the results of the research carried out at the Institute of Arezzo; works translated into over 10 languages some of which like The art of change.
+Today, over 50 research-intervention projects have been carried out for the development of specific treatments for the most important forms of psychopathology and over 60 are published texts signed by Giorgio Nardone and his collaborators who report the results of the research carried out at the Institute of Arezzo; works translated into over 15 languages some of which like The art of change.
 Handbook of strategic therapy and hypnosis without trance e Fear panic phobias.
-The therapy in a short time for over 25 years they have become true classics best / long seller in bookstores around the world and others like Strategic Therapy Brief.
-Philosophy, techniques, and research they are used as a textbook by the most important international universities.
+The therapy in a short time for over 35 years they have become true classics best / long seller in bookstores around the world and others like Strategic Therapy Brief.
+Philosophy, techniques, and research , Strategic Dialogue, Youth Anorexia, International Dictionary of Psychotherapy,they are used as a textbook by the most important international universities.

-Since 2019 he is Extraordinary Professor of Psychology of Change and President of the Master's Degree Course in Psychology at the Link Campus University of Rome.
+Since 2019 he has directed the Master in Psychology of Change at the Link Campus University in Rome.

-Giorgio Nardone is currently involved in research, training and psychotherapy at the Strategic Therapy Center in Arezzo, he is director of the School of Specialization in Brief Strategic Psychotherapy, he directs for Get all Grazie the series of short therapy essays and holds lectures, specialist seminars and workshops, conferences for the general public, around the world.
+Currently Giorgio Nardone continues to deal with research, training and Psychotherapy at the Strategic Therapy Center in Arezzo, he is the director of the School of Specialization in Brief Strategic Psychotherapy, and directs for Get all Grazie the series of short therapy essays and holds lectures, specialist seminars and workshops, conferences for the general public, around the world.